 Today: There is a wide range of restaurants, food shops, florists and retail businesses.
 To fully soak in the ambiance of building, take a break at one of the restaurants with outdoor (covered) seating.
-One great visual contrast can be seen at the eastern entrance where the ‘inside-out’ Lloyds of London building stands.
+One great visual contrast can be seen at the eastern entrance where the ‘inside-out’ Lloyds Bank building stands.

 Films: Many TV shows and films have used this site as a location for filming.
 Harry Potter and the Philosopher’s (Sorcerer’s) Stone is one of the more well known films partly shot here.
 In addition, it was seen on TV during the 2012 London Olympics as the Marathon ran through here.

 Hours: While the building is open 24 hours a day, the core trading hours are 10-5 Mon-Fri.